 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 2101):

 The Common IPN subfield indicates if a common IPN is used for all protected WUR frames generated within the BSS.
-The Common IPN subfield is set to 1 to indicate that the IPN is common for all protected WUR frames and is set to 0 to indicate that the IPN is separate for protected WUR frames addressed to different receivers (see 30.9.3 (Generation and construction of IPN for WUR frames)).
+The Common IPN subfield is set to 1 to indicate that a IPN is used for all protected WUR frames and is set to 0 to indicate that independent IPNs are used for protected WUR frames addressed to different receivers (see 30.9.3 (Generation and construction of IPN for WUR frames)). (#2101)